 If you go out of town for a day, your cat will be fine at home, while a dog will need someone to let them in and out of the house.

-Of course, some cat owners may hire a pet sitter anyway, just to make sure their kitty doesn’t get lonely.
+Of course, some cat parents may hire a pet sitter anyway, just to make sure their kitty doesn’t get lonely.